Diagnosing Hirsutism: Blood Tests, Ultrasound, and Other Labs

 - If you have noticed other symptoms such as a deepening of your voice or hair balding

-- Your menstrual cycle and reproductive history: infertility may be associated with polycystic ovarian syndrome and an irregular period may point to other possible causes
+- Your menstrual cycle and reproductive history: irregular periods and difficulty to conceive may be associated with polycystic ovary syndrome

 - Your past medical history